-1-1a.
+- 1-1a.
 Insure Montana small business health insurance credit.
-If the entity received a tax credit for the Insure Montana small business health insurance program, the amount entered on line 1a is the portion of the premiums paid for these policies which was reported on Montana Schedule K-1 in Part 3 as an other addition to income on line 3.

-2. Contractor's gross receipts tax credit.
+If the entity received a tax credit for the Insure Montana small business health insurance program, the amount entered on line 1a is the portion of the premiums paid for these policies which was reported on Montana Schedule K-1 in Part 3 as an other addition to income on line 3. - 2.
+Contractor's gross receipts tax credit.
 If the entity received a tax credit for contractor's gross receipts, the CGR Account ID will be entered into the space provided and the amount entered on line 2 is your portion of the credit.
-If credit amounts from multiple CGR accounts are passing through to you, a schedule included with your K-1 will identify how much credit passes through to you from each CGR account.

-4. Other credit/recapture information.
+If credit amounts from multiple CGR accounts are passing through to you, a schedule included with your K-1 will identify how much credit passes through to you from each CGR account. - 4.
+Other credit/recapture information.
 Some tax credits have provisions requiring a recapture of the tax benefit you received in an earlier tax year (if you do not meet certain requirements in subsequent tax years).

-NEW!
-If an entity has to file a Montana Partnership Information and Composite Tax Return (Form PR-1) for tax years beginning in 2014 or later and the entity has more than 100 partners during the tax year, the entity must electronically file Form PR-1.
+If an entity has to file a Montana Partnership Information and Composite Tax Return (Form PR-1) and has more than 100 partners during the tax year, the entity must electronically file Form PR-1.

-If the partnership has fewer than 100 partners and chooses not to file electronically in 2014, please mail the return to:
+If the partnership has fewer than 100 partners and chooses not to file electronically in 2015, please mail the return to: